tadatuta/bb/content/posts/6-example-bemup-promo.en.md

 ---
-title: BEMup — watch it, feel it!
+title: 'BEMup — watch it, feel it!'
 tags:
     - News
     - bemup